baguirre2651/Ai-Parody-Twitter-Bot/README.md

 ## Bryan Aguirre-Parody- LLM Twitter-Bot
-For this project I thought it would be fun to create a parody bot account mimicking and predicting funny and sarcastic tweets from myself using LLM
+For this project I thought it would be fun to create a parody bot account mimicking and predicting funny and sarcastic tweets from myself using a Large Language Model

 ![MAIN T](https://github.com/user-attachments/assets/a1867344-08ce-4e19-9b0a-200180df7fd4)  (main account)